Oahu Dining & Local Food

 Lau lau on Oahu

-Being the home of the state capital, Oahu is often the island to find old-school, classic food spots that really epitomize their kind.
+Being the home of the state capital, Oahu is often the island where you can find old-school, classic food spots that epitomize their kind.
 Young’s Fishmarket is just such a place.
-Established in 1951, this iconic restaurant now has two Oahu locations: Honolulu and Kapolei.
+Established in 1951, this iconic restaurant has two Oahu locations: Honolulu and Kapolei.
 The lau lau here is nothing short of famous, but there’s plenty else to eat too.

 Mixed Plate on Oahu